plabayo/rama/README.md

 See <https://blog.rust-lang.org/inside-rust/2023/05/03/stabilizing-async-fn-in-trait.html> for more information.

+## datapoints.earth

+`rama` is used as a core technology of <https://datapoints.earth> to help our earth by facilitating data liberation at scale for the good of its citizens.

 ## netscrape.io

 `rama` is the underlying technology driving the commercial proxies of [netscrape.io](https://netscrape.io).
 You can find the source code for that web platform at <https://github.com/plabayo/netscrape>.